- Mahsa Sezavar Yeganeh

 Is the Manticore Persian or Greek?

 All researchers in the field of mythologies believe that the Manticores are Persian mythological creatures.
-This Persian creature, part lion, part human, was originally Iranian, named "Man-eater."
+This Persian creature, part lion and part human, was originally Iranian and was named "Man-eater."
 From early Middle Persian Martial, "man" (like a human) and Khawar-Khowar- "to eat."
 So "Manticore" is derived from the Latin "Mantichora," which is a Greek translation of the Persian name "Martichora."

 Manticore Greek Mythology